-The branch and bound strategy works by developing a tree structure.
-Initially, at the root of the tree, only one discrete variable is allowed to take on discrete values: other discrete variables are modeled as continuous.
+At the next level, only one discrete variable is allowed to take on discrete values: other discrete variables are modeled as continuous.
 At each level in the tree one more discrete variable is made discrete.
 The various combinations of values for discrete variables constitute nodes in the tree.